Updated March 15, 2023

 Here are a few of my go-to favourites:

 Marrickville Pork Roll: the famous Marrickville Pork Roll has now opened up in the city!
-Located on Steam Mill Lane in the new Darling Square precinct, a BBQ pork bread roll (banh mi) will set you back $6.
+Located on Steam Mill Lane in the new Darling Square precinct, a BBQ pork bread roll (banh mi) will set you back around $8.

-North Sandwiches Cafe: really generously sized sandwiches and wraps for around $10.
+North Sandwiches Cafe: really generously sized sandwiches and wraps for around $12.
 Located in a basement arcade, this place is always popular at lunchtime with office workers, so either go early or just queue up – the queue moves surprisingly quickly.
+There are a few other good options in this arcade, including the sushi place just opposte North’s, with big rolls from around $3.80.

 10. Avoid Circular Quay, The Rocks and Darling Harbour